Wake AHEC Upcoming Continuing Education / Continuing Professional Development / Medical Education Program and Course Listing

 Online

-Controlled Substance Prescribing Module 1: Prescribing Controlled Substances in North Carolina
+EM Controlled Substance Prescribing Module 1: Prescribing Controlled Substances in North Carolina

 ** Webcast ** *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 The course is targeted to refine the basics of opioid prescribing.
 Participants will develop a working understanding of the NARxCHECK Score and Overdose Score and understand how these scores are to be used in patient encounters and clinical decision-making.
 The course provides insights on more effective use and understanding of the NCCSRS system also known as the PDMP Aware system, as a resource in guiding care for those prescribed opiates, sedatives and stimulant medications.
 The learner will be instructed in the distinction between a treatment agreement and a treatment contract, understanding the benefits and disadvantages of each.
 Naloxone education and prescribing is reinforced to support risk mitigation and improved practice.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint provider have any relevant financial relationships with ineligible companies to disclose.

-Controlled Substance Prescribing Module 2: Recognizing Signs of Substance Misuse
+EM Controlled Substance Prescribing Module 2: Recognizing Signs of Substance Misuse

 ** Webcast ** *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This course will equip the participant to identify signs of substance misuse in the context of patient encounters.
 Communication skills that facilitate non-stigmatizing discussions of substance misuse are shared to empower effective exploration of opioid use disorder, polysubstance use disorder, diversion, addiction.
 Surveys will be shared to facilitate gathering objective metrics of functional capacity.
 Course completion will equip attendees to expand their clinical skills and differential diagnoses in support of identification of substance use disorder and facilitating screening and referral.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners or speakers have any relevant financial relationships with ineligible companies to disclose.

-Controlled Substance Prescribing Module 3: Best Practices in Chronic Pain Management and Safe Opioid Prescribing
+EM Controlled Substance Prescribing Module 3: Best Practices in Chronic Pain Management and Safe Opioid Prescribing

 ** Webcast ** *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This educational activity is designed to equip physician, physician assistants and nurse practitioners in the fundamentals of assessing patients with chronic pain to determine the role of opioid and non-opioid treatment strategies.
 Specific non-opioid alternatives will be reviewed and include a discussion of the mechanism of action to guide selection based on clinical considerations.
 Opioid initiation, selection, dosage, assessment for safety and efficacy are reviewed as well as approaches to weaning opioids when safety is a concern or are of limited benefit.
 Knowing when to refer is a component of good care and this will also be discussed.
 Integration of the biopsychosocial model in consideration of developing an approach to care is integrated into the module.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners or speakers have any relevant financial relationships with ineligible companies to disclose.